DhairyaSood/Intern_Insight/docs/api/API_REFERENCE.md

 - All requests and responses use JSON
 - Dates are in ISO 8601 format
 - Responses may be in a minimal shape for legacy compatibility or standardized via helpers

+## Scoring Notes (High Level)
+- Match % is intentionally not a single fixed formula.
+- Scoring adapts based on what data exists (resume/profile completeness) and what the system has learned from interactions.
+- Persisted signals used by scoring:
+  - Personal (per-user): `personal_preference_profiles` (rebuilt from internship interactions)
+  - Global (all users): `company_reputation` (rebuilt from company interactions; denormalized onto `companies`)